Shopware HTTP Cache with Varnish XKey

 HTTP status 503 backend fetch failed on individual article and/or category pages

-Depending on the requirements of your store, it may be that the size of the HTTP header exceeds the standard size configured in Varnish for one or more item and category pages.
+Depending on the requirements of your store, it is possible that the size of the HTTP header exceeds the standard size configured in Varnish for one or more item and category pages.

 Check